Edward Aveling: Political career

 On 17 March 1883, Aveling attended the funeral of Karl Marx at Highgate Cemetery in London together with Eleanor, Charles Longuet, Paul Lafargue, Friedrich Engels, Helena Demuth, Georg Lochner, Friedrich Lessner, Wilhelm Liebknecht, Carl Schorlemmer, Ernest Radford, Gottlieb Lembke and Sir Ray Lankester.

-Aveling gave a speech on 16 March 1884 at Highgate Cemetery to celebrate the anniversary of Marx's death together with the proclamation of the Paris Commune.
+The following year, Aveling gave a speech on 16 March 1884 at Highgate Cemetery to celebrate the anniversary of Marx's death together with the proclamation of the Paris Commune.
 It had to be held outside, as the gates had been closed and were defended by a force of 500 police.
-Eleanor Marx described his speech so:

-"The first speaker was Dr. Edward Aveling whose splendid speech touched the hearts of all his hearers- who, thanks to his lungs, were many.
-He said they had assembled to celebrate the memory of a dead man, and for the sake of a living cause- the cause which that man had laboured for all his life, and whose triumphs his clear eyes had foreseen.
-That cause nothing could prevent from triumphing, but its speedy triumph depended upon us- upon the workers of all countries, upon our solidarity, our energy, our self-sacrifice..
-After Dr. Aveling, Frohme, the representative of the German Social Democrats, spoke- and spoke admirably."
-In her regular article "Record of the International Popular Movement", concerning England she described him in these terms: "Among the Secularists good work is being done too, Dr. Edward Aveling- the only scientific man among the Freethought leaders- working hard for "the cause."
+Eleanor Marx described his speech so: "The first speaker was Dr. Edward Aveling whose splendid speech touched the hearts of all his hearers—who, thanks to his lungs, were many.
+He said they had assembled to celebrate the memory of a dead man, and for the sake of a living cause—the cause which that man had laboured for all his life, and whose triumphs his clear eyes had foreseen.
+That cause nothing could prevent from triumphing, but its speedy triumph depended upon us—upon the workers of all countries, upon our solidarity, our energy, our self-sacrifice.
+After Dr. Aveling, Frohme, the representative of the German Social Democrats, spoke—and spoke admirably."
+In her regular article "Record of the International Popular Movement", concerning England she described him in these terms: "Among the Secularists good work is being done too, Dr. Edward Aveling—the only scientific man among the Freethought leaders—working hard for "the cause."
 He has given successful Socialist lectures in Manchester and Birmingham, and is shortly to visit Liverpool."